PME tuning incorrect with the group scheme

 The Verlet scheme with nstlist=10 will be an order of magnitude faster than you current setup.

 I don't understand what you mean with a twin-range cut-off based force-field.
 A force field should by itself have nothing to do with a twin-range setup.
 You could use a twin-range setup for any force field, if you code and simulation setup support it.
 GROMACS will not have a twin-range setup in the near future.
 But I don't see why you would want that.
 GROMACS support LJ-PME, so you could use no cut-off at all instead.

-#7 Updated by Berk Hess about 3 years ago
+#7 Updated by Berk Hess over 3 years ago

 Ah, I missed that.

 But then you have a buffer of 0, which is bad with the group scheme.
 Then you might indeed get differences in pressure and volume with PME tuning.
 If you want the group scheme, use rlist=1.2 with potential-modifier=potential-shift for both vdw and coulomb.